 The use of polyacrylamide gel electrophoresis also can be used to determine the isoelectric charge of proteins (pI).
 This technique is termed isoelectric focusing.
 Isoelectric focusing utilizes a thin tube of polyacrylamide made in the presence of a mixture of small positively and negatively charged molecules termed ampholytes.
 The ampholytes have a range of pIs that establish a pH gradient along the gel when current is applied.
 Proteins will, therefore, cease migration in the gel when they reach the point where the ampholytes have established a pH equal to the proteins pI.back to the top

 Proteins will sediment through a solution in a centrifugal field dependent upon their mass.
-Analytical centrifugation measure the rate that proteins sediment.
+Analytical centrifugation measures the rate that proteins sediment through various density solutions.
 The most common solution utilized is a linear gradient of sucrose (generally from 5–20%).
 Proteins are layered atop the gradient in an ultracentrifuge tube then subjected to centrifugal fields in excess of 100,000 x g.
 The sizes of unknown proteins can then be determined by comparing their migration distance in the gradient with those of known standard proteins.back to the top